freebootin/freebootin-dot-com/site/leviathan/README.md

 So those two functions are getting single characters from `/tmp/file.log` and checking for EOF respectively.
 Now if I write something in `/tmp/file.log` then `leviathan5` outputs it to STDIN.
 This gave me the idea to try making `/tmp/file.log` into a symbolic link to `/etc/leviathan_pass/leviathan6` to see if it would print out the password.
 I ran `ln -s /etc/leviathan_pass/leviathan6 /tmp/file.log`, then `~/leviathan5` and it worked.
 On to next level.

 ### Level 6

+On logging in the only thing in the home directory is the suid `leviathan7`.
+Running it I get "usage: ./leviathan6 <4 digit code>".
+I could try the same `ltrace` shenanagins I've been doing, or I could run a one liner like, `for i in $(seq -f "%04g" 0 9999); do ~/leviathan6 $i; done` and try all 10,000 combinations.
+Running my one liner got me a shell which I used to cat out /etc/levianthan_pass/leviathan7 for the password.

+### Level 7